enamulkhanbd/figma-hide-layer-hunter/README.md

 ### Key Features

 ✨ **Context-Aware:** Works on your current selection.
-If nothing is selected, it scans the entire page.
+If nothing is selected, it scans the entire page.</br>
-🎯 **Precise Selection:** Intelligently ignores hidden components and instances to protect your design system.
+🎯 **Precise Selection:** Intelligently ignores hidden components and instances to protect your design system.</br>
-🚀 **Instant Cleanup:** Selects all hidden layers at once, so you can review and delete them in a single step.
+🚀 **Instant Cleanup:** Selects all hidden layers at once, so you can review and delete them in a single step.</br>
 🔔 **Clear Notifications:** Tells you exactly how many hidden layers were found and where.

 ---